click the icon to download

 The discussion revolved around several issues and took into consideration different

 perspectives that of the practitioner, the Shari’ah, and the end-consumer.
-P. Ahmed
+P. Ahmed (Former CEO)

 explained how Takaful contributes towards the betterment of society by addressing